 Lisa Boyer joined the South Carolina staff in May 2008, shortly after head coach Dawn Staley announced her intention to join the Gamecocks.
 Boyer has been the lead assistant on Staley's staff since the 2002-03 season when she returned to the college ranks after five seasons coaching at the professional level.
-She is the Gamecocks' recruiting coordinator and liaison for strength and conditioning and compliance.
-Additionally, she will work directly with South Carolina's guards.
+Named associate head coach in May 2010, she is the Gamecocks' recruiting coordinator and works directly with South Carolina's guards.

 "Having Lisa on our staff says a lot because she could be a head coach in her own right," Staley said.
 "I strive for perfection.
 If you don't have the knowledge to accomplish perfection, then you get somebody who has that knowledge to pass it along to you.
 When I started in coaching, Lisa was that person for me.
 I wore her down because I knew I needed her.
 I trust her with my life, and I knew I could trust her with my career, not just as a coach, but as an administrator, a manager and overall as a person."

-In six seasons at Temple, Boyer helped Staley lead the Owls to five NCAA Tournaments and three Atlantic 10 Tournament titles.
+Boyer helped Staley lead Temple to five NCAA Tournaments and three Atlantic 10 Tournament titles in six seasons.
 She also keyed the recruitment of two players that would go on to be Temple's first WNBA First-Round Draft Picks.
 In 2005, the Owls became the first team in A-10 history to go undefeated in the regular season when they posted a 16-0 mark in league play.
 That team went on to capture its second-straight A-10 Tournament championship and finished the season in the second round of the NCAA Tournament with a school-record 28 wins.
 Prior to falling in the second-round game against Rutgers, Temple had rattled off 25 consecutive victories, the nation's longest winning streak of any men's or women's team that season.

-Prior to her stint at Temple, Boyer spent five seasons coaching in first the ABL and then the WNBA.
-She began her career at the professional level in 1996 as the head coach of the Richmond Rage, which became the Philadelphia Rage the following season.
-After guiding her first team to a 21-19 record, Boyer welcomed the arrival of Staley to the squad in 1997, during which Staley earned All-Star honors.
-Boyer left the Rage to take an assistant coach position with the Cleveland Rockers of the WNBA for the 1998 season.
+Prior to her stint at Temple, Boyer spent six seasons coaching in first the ABL and then the WNBA.
+She began her career at the professional level in 1996 as the head coach of the Richmond (later Philadelphia) Rage.
+After guiding her first team to a 21-19 record, Boyer welcomed the arrival of Staley to the 1997 squad.
+Boyer left the Rage to take an assistant coach position with the WNBA's Cleveland Rockers in 1998.
 During her five years with the club, the Rockers advanced to the WNBA semifinals (1998) and the conference final (2000).
-As part of her work with the Rockers, Boyer had the opportunity to serve on John Lucas' Cleveland Cavalier's staff in 2001-02, becoming the first woman on an NBA coaching staff.
+As part of her work with the Rockers, Boyer had the opportunity to serve on John Lucas' Cleveland Cavaliers' staff in 2001-02, becoming the first woman on an NBA coaching staff.